Crypto Overview in France

 Industry Focus

 France hosts a diverse and growing crypto ecosystem.
-The country has attracted major international players, with global exchanges obtaining DASP registration to operate in the French market.
-More than 100 entities have been registered as DASPs under the PACTE regime, making France one of the most structured crypto markets in Europe.
+More than 100 entities have been registered as PSANs under the PACTE regime, making France one of Europe’s most structured markets.
+The country has attracted major international exchanges seeking EU market access, alongside domestic firms such as Coinhouse and Paymium that predate the PSAN regime.

 Regulatory Evolution